MITHRA2403/Titanic-DataAnalysis/README.md

 # Titanic-DataAnalysis
+In this Analysis, focus on to build a model that predicts whether a passenger on the Titanic survived or not.
-In this Analysis, the number of persons survived in titanic ship is analyzed.It uses RamdomForestClassifier alagorithm to get the effective result of Accuracy.
-The accuracy is
+I have used RandomForestClassifier alagorithm to get the effective result of Accuracy.
+The accuracy is 0.82